save is on for Christmas. So how are you going to pass the dark

 Buffett recommended the book at his 2014 shareholder meeting.
 In

-New York Times interview, its author explained the two tenets of
+a New York Times interview, its author explained the two tenets of

 3G’s management style: meritocracy and cost-cutting.